vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 RETURN DISTINCT v._id
 {% endhighlight %}

-The difference is that we don't use the keyword `GRAPH`, and the name of the collection is not in quotes.
+Here we don't use the keyword `GRAPH`, and the name of the collection is not in quotes.

 ##### Shortest path
 The `SHORTEST_PATH` function (see [here](https://www.arangodb.com/docs/stable/aql/graphs-kshortest-paths.html)) allows you to find the shortest path between two nodes.
 For example: how to get in the smallest number of steps from the airport of Pellston Regional of Emmet County (PLN) to Adak (ADK)?